China Coast Guard Academy: History

-In 1982, the academy was founded as the Training Division for the Coastal Patrol of Zhejiang Provincial Contingent of the Chinese People's Armed Police (中国人民武装警察部队浙江省总队海巡训练大队) under the Ministry of Public Security, and organised as a regiment commander level unit in the order of fight of the PAP.
+In 1982, the academy was founded as the Training Division of the Coastal Patrol of Zhejiang Provincial Corps of the Chinese People's Armed Police (中国人民武装警察部队浙江省总队海巡训练大队) under the Ministry of Public Security, and organised as a regiment commander grade unit in the order of battle of the PAP.

-In September 1983, the State Council approved the foundation of the Surface Vessel School of the People's Armed Police (中国人民武装警察部队水面船艇学校) on the basis of the training division and under the direct supervision of the PAP headquarter.
+In September 1983, the State Council approved the foundation of the Surface Vessel School of the People's Armed Police (中国人民武装警察部队水面船艇学校) on the basis of the training division and under the direct supervision of the PAP headquarters.
 The first batch of students were enrolled in September 1985.

 In August 1993, the supervising agency changed from the PAP headquarter to the Ministry of Public Security.
-The school was thus organised as a unit in the fight of order of the Border Defence Force of the Ministry of Public Security.
-In September 1997, the school began recruiting students as a post-secondary specialised school rather than as secondary specialised school in the past.
-In March 1999, the school formally upgraded with the approval from the Ministry of Education and became the Higher Vocational School of Coastal Police.
-In December 2009, with the approval from the Ministry of Education, the school was renamed as China Maritime Police Academy and began offering degree education as the only higher education institution in China to offer training for maritime law enforcement.
+The school was thus organised as a unit in the organization chart of the Border Defence Force of the Ministry of Public Security.
+In September 1997, the school began recruiting students as a post-secondary specialised school rather than as a secondary specialised school as in the past.
+In March 1999, the school was formally upgraded with the approval from the Ministry of Education and became the "Higher Vocational School of Coastal Police".
+In December 2009, with the approval from the Ministry of Education, the school was renamed the "China Maritime Police Academy" and began offering degree education as the only higher education institution in China to offer training for maritime law enforcement.

-In August 2012, the academy became co-funded by the Ministry of Public Security, the People's Government of Zhejiang Province, the Municipal People's Government of Ningbo City.
-With the separation of the Coast Guard from the Border Defence Force, the academy came under PAP as part of China Coast Guard since July 2018.
+In August 2012, the academy became co-funded by the Ministry of Public Security, the People's Government of Zhejiang Province, and the Municipal People's Government of Ningbo City.
+From July 2018, with the separation of the Coast Guard from the Border Defence Force, the academy came under direct PAP jurisdiction as part of China Coast Guard.